from§

 value changes.

-This example illustrates the point; were we not to use .asVarying()
+This example illustrates the point; were we not to use .asVarying(), the .take

 const birthdays = new List([